Otaku USA Magazine

 A: You should receive your first magazine within 3-4 weeks, usually less.
 If you don’t, please call our subscription services number at 800-219-1187 and they will set things right for you.

-Q: I subscribed but I never got my issue/need to change my address!
+Q: I am missing an issue/need to change my address???

 Q: When is the new issue coming out?

-Q: You guys used to be Newtype right?
-Are you going out of business?
+Q: You guys used to be Newtype, right?

 Q: How come my magazine says “June” on the cover even though it’s only April?